tuckthomas/OpnLend/README.md

 - The CRUD-based UI serves as a "mini-CRM" for Business and Personal Account Information.
 - The Global Relationship ID is a Unique ID that can be shared among one or more Business or Personal Accounts.
 Per FDIC, NCUA, and SBA (Size Standard) requirements, it aggregates related accounts.

-## Dashboard: Embedded Business Intelligence Solution
+## OpnLend Community Edition Dashboard: Embedded Business Intelligence Solution
 Each institution can embedd whichever Business Intelligence product it chooses.
-Metabase's Business Intelligence solution will be an installation option for those who may not have an existing Business Intelligence solution or may be exploring alternative solutios.
+Metabase's Business Intelligence solution will be an installation option for those who may not have an existing Business Intelligence solution or may be exploring alternative open-source solutions.

+Please note that this dashboard solution is only offered within the open-source Community Edition; adhering to the GNU GPL v3 license. **The proprietary edition, which allows for source code modifications without the GNU GPL v3's requirement of republishing the modified source code, will not include an option to integerate Metabase as the Business Intellignece solution.**

 **What is Metabase?** [Metabase](https://github.com/metabase/metabase) is open-source business intelligence tool that enables users to explore, visualize, and share data insights without the need for extensive technical knowledge.
 It allows for easy querying through a user-friendly interface, making it accessible for users to generate reports and dashboards from their data sources.
 Here is an early example of a dashboard using Metabase: